Sacraments of the Catholic Church

 Confirmation, like Baptism, imprints a spiritual mark or indelible character on the Christian’s soul; for this reason one can receive this sacrament only once in one’s life (1317, Catechism of the Catholic Church).

 In our parish, Confirmation for young people (those of secondary school age) takes place every other year, and the Sacrament is administered at the Cathedral, the mother church of our diocese.
-The next Confirmation programme will begin in the autumn term of 2019, for Confirmations in Summer 2020.
+Dates for the Confirmation programme are advertised in the parish newsletter.

 Adults who have been baptised as Catholics but who, for whatever reason, have not received the Sacrament of Confirmation, should speak to the Parish Priest.

 Adults who have been baptised in other Christian denominations should see below: ‘Becoming a Catholic.’